 Infection is common after radical cystectomy.
-There was no association between prophylactic antimicrobial regimen and post-operative infection.
-Based on the results, further study which includes increasing duration of prophylaxis as well as the use of more widely-sensitive antimicrobials based on local resistance patterns, is being planned to help reduce incidence of infection in this population.
+This study showed that there was no association between prophylactic antimicrobial regimen and postoperative infection.
+Based on the results, a further study that includes increasing duration of prophylaxis, as well as the use of more widely sensitive antimicrobials based on local resistance patterns, is being planned to help reduce incidence of infection in this population.